LemmensDaan/ngx-cumulio-demo-part1/README.md

 loaderSpinnerBackground: string;
 ```

-For now let us add the same color to the variable loaderBackground, so that when your dashboard is loading, it has the same background color.
+For now let us add a background color to the loader so that when your dashboard is loading, it has the same background color as the body.
 ```HTML
    <cumulio-dashboard [dashboard]="'763177aa-9b93-4ae7-903e-3cb07dc593d8'" [loaderBackground]="'rgb(238, 243, 246)'"></cumulio-dashboard>
 ```